umee-network/docs/docs/learn-the-basics/defi-basics/what-is-defi.md

+# DeFi

-# What is DeFi?
+## What is DeFi?

 ![](/bg/what-is-defi.png)

-Decentralized finance, or “DeFi,” is a term used to describe a wide range of decentralized financial services made possible by blockchain technology.
+Decentralized finance, or “DeFi,” is a term used to describe a wide range of decentralized financial services like [decentralized exchanges](/learn-the-basics/defi-basics/what-is-dex) and [decentralized money markets](/learn-the-basics/defi-basics/what-is-defi-money-market) which are made possible by [blockchain technology](/learn-the-basics/blockchain-basics/what-is-blockchain).

 <br>